Life Stinks

 Life Stinks is a 1991 American comedy film co-written, produced, directed by and starring Mel Brooks.
-It is one of the few Mel Brooks comedies that is not a parody, nor at any time does the film break the fourth wall.
+It is one of the few Mel Brooks comedies that is not a parody, nor at any time does the film break the fourth wall (apart from a dance sequence midway through the film).
 It co-stars Lesley Ann Warren, Howard Morris and Jeffrey Tambor.
 The original music score was composed by John Morris.
-The film was both a critical and a box-office flop.
+The film was both a critical and a box-office flop, but has since taken a cult following among fans.

 Plot

-Goddard Bolt (Mel Brooks) is the callous CEO of Bolt Enterprises.
-Bolt shows little regard for other people's needs, or for the environment.
+Goddard Bolt is the callous CEO of Bolt Enterprises.
+Bolt shows little regard for other people's needs or for the environment.
 He has his eye on the slum of Los Angeles, with the intent of tearing it down.
-Bolt makes a bet with his biggest rival, Vance Crasswell (Jeffrey Tambor), who also has an interest in the property.
+Bolt makes a bet with his biggest rival, Vance Crasswell, who also has an interest in the property.
 Crasswell challenges Bolt to survive on the streets as if he were homeless for 30 days.
 Should Bolt lose, Crasswell owns the property, but should Bolt win, Crasswell will sell it for practically nothing.

 There are three conditions: Bolt will be completely penniless; he must wear an electronic anklet that will activate if he leaves the boundaries, forfeiting the bet if he exceeds 30 seconds out of bounds; and at no time can he reveal to any of the slum area residents that he is Goddard Bolt.
-To add to the look, Bolt has his mustache shaved off, then Crasswell confiscates his toupee and rips his jacket chest pocket.
+To add to the look, Bolt has his mustache shaved off, then Crasswell confiscates his toupée.
 Bolt is taken to the slums, thrown out of the limo and begins the bet.
 Unbeknown to Bolt, Crasswell schemes to make Goddard's stay on the streets as bad as possible.
-Bolt, homeless, hungry and filthy, is befriended by skid-row inhabitants like Sailor (Howard Morris) and Fumes (Theodore Wilson) and given the nickname "Pepto" after falling asleep in a crate with a Pepto-Bismol logo on its side, having used the crate to urinate on mere moments before Sailor arrives.
+Bolt, homeless, hungry and filthy, is befriended by skid-row inhabitants Sailor and Fumes, and given the nickname "Pepto" after falling asleep in a crate with a Pepto-Bismol logo on its side.

-During the bet, he meets and eventually becomes attracted to Molly (Lesley Ann Warren), a homeless woman who used to be a dancer on Broadway.
-During a scuffle with two muggers (including a chase through a Chinese kitchen/restaurant), Bolt is pushed out of bounds, which activates his anklet.
+During the bet, he meets and eventually becomes attracted to Molly, a homeless woman who used to be a dancer on Broadway.
+During a scuffle with two muggers, Bolt is pushed out of bounds, which activates his anklet.
 To prevent the "30-second forfeiture", Bolt rushes back in, which impresses Molly with his supposed bravery, as it looks like he is tackling the muggers.
-The muggers are eventually defeated via a pot of boiling stock being poured over them from a height, forcing them to retreat their assault on Bolt.